Gould Plaza

 Jeffrey S. Gould Plaza (commonly referred to as Gould Plaza) is an outdoor campus plaza located on West 4th Street in Greenwich Village, Manhattan, New York City.
 It is the home of several New York University (NYU) schools.
 It was named after NYU trustee Jeffrey S. Gould, and is also the namesake for the NYU welcome center of the same name.
-Surrounding the Plaza are the buildings of the Stern School of Business, Courant Institute of Mathematics, the economics department of NYU College of Arts and Science, NYU's Student Health Center, NYU's admissions center, Goddard Hall, Warren Weaver Hall, NYU's External Affairs building, and the Frederick Loewe Theatre.
+Surrounding the Plaza are the buildings of the Stern School of Business, Courant Institute of Mathematics, NYU's admissions center, Warren Weaver Hall, NYU's External Affairs building, and the Frederick Loewe Theatre.

 The plaza is known as a social meeting place where NYU students congregate after classes.

 Location

 Gould Plaza is located on West 4th Street at Greenwich Village between Mercer Street and Washington Square East.
 It is characterized by large, red plaster and grey brick buildings surrounding it on three of the four sides, with the remaining side facing West 4th Street.
 The buildings on the campus side of the plaza have large glass panes dominating their fronts, with prominent purple flags with NYU logos adorning the university's buildings.
 The floor of the plaza is made of mostly stone slabs with horizontal glass panes forming a walkway across the plaza.
 The left side of the plaza is dominated by public benches, which NYU alumni can name.